vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     This JSON configures the Edge Module by setting the desired properties of its module twin.

-1. Verify that the JSON is entered correctly, and then, at the bottom of the blade, click **Add**.
+1. Verify that the JSON is entered correctly, and then, at the bottom of the blade, click **Update**.

 1. On the **Set modules on device: sensor-th-0067** blade, at the bottom of the blade, click **Next: Routes >**.